react-appwrite/react-appwrite/README.md

 1. [Install `pnpm` if you don't already have it.](https://pnpm.io/installation#nodejs-is-preinstalled)

-2. Install dependencies for both the library and the example project inside of it
+2. Install dependencies with `pnpm i`

-`pnpm i && cd example && pnpm i && cd ..`
+3. Execute `pnpm run dev` in the root folder and start editing.

+Follow these extra instructions if you'd like to test with the provided example project.

-3. Rename `.env.local.example` to `.env.local`, and replace the variables inside of it with variables from your own local Appwrite installation.
+1. In the example folder, rename `.env.local.example` to `.env.local`, and replace the variables inside of it with variables from your own local Appwrite installation.

-4. Execute `pnpm run dev` in the root folder, and start editing files in the src folder.
-If you'd like to test your changes with the provided example project, open up another terminal, cd into the example folder, and run `pnpm run dev` there as well.
+2. Open up another terminal that is also in the example folder.

+3. Install dependencies with `pnpm i`

+4. Execute `pnpm run dev` and start editing.

 ### License